kasra-hosseini/obspyDMT/README.rst

 Welcome!

-obspyDMT_ (obspy Data Management Tool) is a command line tool for retrieving, processing and management of massive seismic data in a fully automatic way which could be run in serial or in parallel.
+obspyDMT_ (obspy Data Management Tool) is a command line tool for retrieving, processing and management of massive seismological data in a fully automatic way which could be run in serial or in parallel.
-Moreover, complementary processing and managing tools have been designed and introduced.

 This tool is developed to mainly address the following tasks automatically: